-RL Knowledge Social and Emotional Skills Questions for Family Learning Ages 5-6 (family, friends and school community) and why the Can express how it feels to be part of a family and to care for family members Can say what being a good friend means Can show skills of friendship Can identify forms of physical contact they prefer Can say no when they receive a touch they don't like Can praise themselves and others Can recognise some of their personal qualities Can say why they appreciate a special relationship on healthy and safe relationships, children learn that

-Family, Belong, Same, Different, Friends, Friendship, Qualities, Caring, Sharing, Kind, Greeting, Touch, Feel, Texture, Like, Dislike, Help, Helpful, Community, Feelings, Confidence, Praise, Skills, Self-belief, Incredible, Proud, Celebrate, Relationships, Special, Appreciate.
+RL Knowledge Social and Emotional Skills Questions for Family Learning Ages 5-6 Know that everyone's family is different Know that there are lots of different types of families Know that families are founded on belonging, love and care Know how to make a friend Know the characteristics of healthy and safe friends Know that physical contact can be used as a greeting Know about the different people in the school community and how they help Know who to ask for help in the school community Can express how it feels to be part of a family and to care for family members Can say what being a good friend means Can show skills of friendship Can identify forms of physical contact they prefer Can say no when they receive a touch they don't like Can praise themselves and others Can recognise some of their personal qualities Can say why they appreciate a special relationship Who is in our family?
+Do any of your friends have a family that is different?
+What does 'being a good friend' mean?
+Who are you good friends?
+Who do you / don't you hug?
+Who can you ask for help at school?
+(In the class, in the playground, in the hall) Can we share a Calm Me time together?
+Can we share what we both like best about our family, and what we are grateful for? (family, friends and school community) and why the touch can be used in kind and unkind ways.
+This sumember and as part of a community, and are encounted.
+Key Vocabulary Family, Belong, Same, Different, Friends, Friendshi to include people they may find in their school community.
+They consider their own significant relationships by these are special and important.
+As part of the learning on healthy and safe relationships, children learning is supports later work on safeguarding.
+Pupils also consider their own personal attributes as a friend, family encouraged to celebrate these.
+Indiship, Qualities, Caring, Sharing, Kind, Greeting, Touch, Feel, Texture, Like, Dislike, Help, Helpful, Is, Self-belief, Incredible, Proud, Celebrate, Relationships, Special, Appreciate.